SoftDev4Research/4OSS-lesson/_episodes/03-use-registry.md

 > Callout:
 > This is a very complex way of adding meta-data.
-Almost all of the time, you are better served by using an existing platform that is based on the standards you’ve selected.
+Almost all of the time, you are better served by using an existing platform that is based on the standards that you have selected.
 {: .callout}